KNOW HOW THE ADVERTISING BUDGET FOR YOUR PVOD RELEASE GENERATES SALES IN REAL TIME.

 1. Those that had purchased similar genre films in the previous six months

-2. ‘Lookalike’ groups modelled on those TAP audiences
+2. ‘Lookalike’ groups modeled on those TAP audiences

-3. ‘Lookalike’ groups modelled on users that had interacted with The Atlantic website
+3. ‘Lookalike’ groups modeled on users that had interacted with The Atlantic website and Facebook page

-4. Consumers with proven interest in politics/right wing news/documentaries.
+4. Consumers with a proven interest in politics/right-wing news/documentaries.

 Sample Facebook ad